Wojtal

 Wojtal is a village in the administrative district of Gmina Czersk, within Chojnice County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 12 km north of Czersk, 39 km north-east of Chojnice, and 66 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 History

 Wojtal was a royal village of the Polish Crown, administratively located in the Tuchola County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), in 1940, the occupiers carried out expulsions of Poles, who were deported to the General Government (German-occupied central Poland), while their farms were then handed over to German colonists as part of the Lebensraum policy.

 Transportation

 Wojtal railway station is located in the village.